PrismaticFlame/qec_decoder_transformer/README.md

     docker-compose build
 ```
 > [!NOTE]
-> This took quite a while on my laptop, around 10-12 minutes.
+> `docker-compose build` took quite a while on my laptop, around 10-12 minutes.
 Prepare for this to take a while.
 Thankfully this huge, long process only happens once.
-If any changes happen in the Dockerfile, requirements.txt, or docker-compose.yml, run this command again and it will take under a minute (hopefully).
+If any changes happen in `Dockerfile`, `requirements.txt`, or `docker-compose.yml`, run this command again and it will take under a minute (hopefully).

 3. Run container:
 ```bash